martinheidegger/sql-intro/readme.md

 <Toc maxDepth=1 />

-- Overview: SQL topics
-- Tricky SQL

 <div class="notes" v-click>

 In today’s presentation, I want to refresh our basic understanding of SQL.
 What is it?
 Why use it?
 How use it?
 If you have never touched SQL before, you should be able to know how to get started.
 Also I would like to share a few SQL general topics and terms and why they are important.
 Some of the topics I didn’t know or understand before.
-And at the end of the presentation I will go into a few, tricky SQL questions that have crossed my mind and should give some nice game-teasers for all of us in future.
+And at the end of the presentation I will go into a few advanced SQL topics that have crossed my mind and should give some nice teasers for all of us in future.

 </div>